 Finding time to breathe can be a difficult thing in the 21st century.
 If you’re always juggling work, social lives, and personal creative projects, you may feel like there’s no time to achieve all the responsibilities on your plate.

 But now that you have a to-do list, turning it into a schedule will help you maximize your available hours and minutes even further.
-Even if it’s just a few, ten-minute time slots, being organized about breaking up your day between important tasks and fun ones (e.g., planning my dinner recipe for tonight, posting to social media, emailing an old friend), you’ll notice yourself being more productive with your time than if you hadn’t scheduled it out at all.
+Even if it’s just a few 10-minute time slots, being organized about breaking up your day between important tasks and fun ones (e.g., planning my dinner recipe for tonight, posting to social media, emailing an old friend), you’ll notice yourself being more productive with your time than if you hadn’t scheduled it out.

 It may not be the same as designating a space, but optimizing your set-up time will change your mental relationship to work in a similar way.